antonin-lebrard/Console-2FA-Encrypted-Wallet/README.md

 This is a port to nodejs of the no longer working Dart version here: https://github.com/antonin-lebrard/twoAuthConsole, but it is considerably better in security just by actually generating a random IV and salt at each encryption.

-This a program to handle a catalog of totp generating keys (like the Google Authenticator app, or FreeOTP for example), encrypting them with a password provided by the user
+This is a program to handle a catalog of totp generating keys (like the Google Authenticator app, or FreeOTP for example), encrypting them with a password provided by the user

 ## Usage